Chandra Wilsonas Miranda Bailey

-Now in her 13th season on Grey's Anatomy, Chandra Wilson has received the Screen Actors Guild Award, People's Choice Award, Prism Award, three NAACP Image Awards and four Emmy nominations for her portrayal of Dr. Miranda Bailey.
-She has also received an NAACP Image Award in Directing for Grey's Anatomy, having directed ten episodes since Season 6.
-She has graced the covers of Entertainment Weekly, JET, Heart and Soul, LIFE and TV Guide magazines, and has been featured in Ebony, Parade, Venice, Working Mother and Essence magazines.
+Chandra Wilson has received the Screen Actors Guild, People's Choice, Prism and three NAACP Image Awards, as well as four Emmy Award® nominations, for her portrayal of Dr. Miranda Bailey.
+She has also received an NAACP Image and Women's Image Network Award in directing for Grey's Anatomy, having directed several episodes since Season 6.
+This opened the door to her directing on Scandal and three episodes of Freeform's The Fosters.
+She has graced the covers of Essence, Entertainment Weekly, JET, Heart and Soul, Life and TV Guide magazines, and has been featured in Ebony, Parade, Venice and Working Mother magazines.

-Starting at age five, the Houston, Texas native performed for ten years in major musicals with Theatre Under the Stars (TUTS).
+Starting at age 5, the Houston native performed for 10 years in major musicals with Theatre Under the Stars (TUTS).
 At Houston's Ensemble Theatre, she portrayed Li'l Bits in One Monkey Don't Stop No Show, and was later honored with their Rising Star Award for her professional accomplishments.
-She graduated from Houston's High School for the Performing and Visual Arts, and later went on to get her BFA in drama from NYU's Tisch School of the Arts.
-There, she spent four years training at the Lee Strasberg Theatre Institute.
+She graduated from Houston's High School for the Performing and Visual Arts, and later went on to get her BFA in drama from NYU's Tisch School of the Arts, where she spent four years training at the Lee Strasberg Theatre Institute.

-Broadway credits include Matron Mama Morton in Chicago: the Musical, Gary Coleman in Avenue Q, Dotty Moffett in Caroline, or Change and Flossie's Friend in On the Town, the latter two directed by George C. Wolfe.
-Wilson portrayed Bonna Willis in The Good Times are Killing Me, by Lynda Barry, at the Second Stage and Minetta Lane Theatres, which won her a Theatre World Award for Outstanding Debut Performance.
-She was in Caroline, or Change at the Public Theatre, The Miracle Worker at Charlotte Repertory Theatre, Paper Moon: The Musical at The Papermill Playhouse, The Family of Mann by Theresa Rebeck at the Second Stage Theatre, Believing for the Young Playwright's Festival at Playwrights Horizons, Little Shop of Horrors at the Falmouth Playhouse and the Shakespeare in the Park revival of On the Town.
+Broadway credits include Matron Mama Morton in the musical Chicago, Gary Coleman in Avenue Q, Dotty Moffett in Caroline, or Change, and Flossie's Friend in On the Town, the latter two directed by George C. Wolfe.
+Wilson portrayed Bonna Willis in Lynda Barry's The Good Times Are Killing Me at the Second Stage and Minetta Lane theatres, which won her a Theatre World Award for Outstanding Debut Performance.
+She was in Caroline, or Change at the Public Theatre, The Miracle Worker at Charlotte Repertory Theatre, musical Paper Moon at the Papermill Playhouse, Theresa Rebeck's The Family of Mann at the Second Stage Theatre, Believing for the Young Playwright's Festival at Playwrights Horizons, Little Shop of Horrors at the Falmouth Playhouse, and the Shakespeare in the Park revival of On the Town.